SnapperGPS/snappergps-app/README.md

 ```shell
 heroku addons:create heroku-postgresql:hobby-dev
 ```
-* Obtain and note down the URL, the name, the user, and the password for the database from the follwoing command, which returns a URL with the structure `postgres://database_user:database_password@database_url:port/database_name`:
+* Obtain and note down the URL, the name, the user, and the password for the database from the following command, which returns a URL with the structure `postgres://database_user:database_password@database_url:port/database_name`:
 ```shell
 heroku config
 ```